Table of Contents

 Taking Child with Special Needs out of School

 If the child is a registered pupil at a mainstream school, the parent wishing to home educate should send a written request to the proprietor for the child's name to be taken off the school roll.
 The process is the same irrespective of whether the child has a statement of SEN or not.
 If the child is a registered pupil at a special school, the parent requires consent from the local authority before the child's name can be removed from the school roll.
 Some local authorities will ask for further information before agreeing that the child's name can be removed.
-Consent must not be unreasonably withheld.
 The Government's Home Education Guidelines set out the position in relation to home education and special needs.
 Our web page on deregistration gives further information about taking a child out of a special school.

 Special Needs Code of Practice